Chicago-Area Schools Offering SAP Training

 Northern Illinois University

-Northern Illinois University's College of Business became a SAP UA member in 2011.
+Northern Illinois University's College of Business became an SAP UA member in 2011.
 The department features three SAP undergraduate courses: supply chain systems, enterprise resource planning and manufacturing systems management.

 Supply Chain Systems